Advanced DBS Care for Movement Disorders

-Beth Israel Deaconess Medical Center was the first hospital in New England to perform Deep Brain Stimulation (DBS) surgery.
+Beth Israel Deaconess Medical Center was the first hospital in Massachusetts to offer this groundbreaking treatment.

-Deep brain stimulation is a type of therapy that delivers high-frequency, low-current electrical stimulation to structures deep within your brain.
-The neurosurgeon performs an operation during which electrodes are placed in specific structures in the brain and then fixed to your skull.
-The electrodes are then connected by wires under the skin to a small "battery" in your chest called a pulse generator.
+Deep brain stimulation is a therapy that delivers high-frequency, low-current electrical stimulation to structures deep within the brain.
+During surgery, a neurosurgeon places electrodes in specific brain regions and secures them to your skull.
+These electrodes are connected by wires under the skin to a small "battery" in your chest called a pulse generator.

-DBS was approved by the Food and Drug Administration (FDA) for tremor in 1997, Parkinson's disease in 2002 and dystonia in 2003 (under humanitarian conditions).
+DBS was approved by the US Food and Drug Administration (FDA) for tremor in 1997, Parkinson's disease in 2002, and dystonia in 2003 (under humanitarian conditions).

 Conditions Treated with DBS